 - NOTE This definition does not imply any other state of other (for example, non-electrical) stopping devices, for example, mechanical or hydraulic brakes that are outside the scope of this standard.

 The definition above is important.
-Uncontrolled stops are the most common form of stopping used in machines of all types and is required as a basic function for all machines.
-It can be achieved in a number of ways, including the use of a disconnecting device, emergency stop systems, and gate interlocking systems that remove power from machine actuators.
+Uncontrolled stops are the most common form of stopping used in machines of all types and are required as a basic function for all machines.
+There are various ways of achieving STO, including a disconnecting device, emergency stop systems, and gate interlocking systems that remove power from machine actuators.

-The concept of an uncontrolled stop is embodied in stop category 0 [4, 9.2.2]:
+The embodiment of the uncontrolled stop concept is Stop Category 0 [4, 9.2.2]:

 There are a few other stopping modes that are often confused with STO: